Reverse Diffusion Sequential Monte Carlo Samplers: Method

-More informative IS proposals or advanced MC methods such as AIS or SMC can be used to improve score estimates.
-Other score identities may also be leveraged.
-See \Cref{app:subsec:sampling} for further details.
+In practice, we use a more sophisticated AIS scheme to improve the accuracy of score estimates (\Cref{alg:annealed-importance-sampler}).
+More informative IS proposals or other MC methods such as SMC and rejection sampling may also be used; see \Cref{app:subsec:sampling} for further details.

-For generality, we define $\ut$ as the collection of \emph{all} auxiliary random variables generated during the MC score estimation at step $t$, with sampling distribution $q (\ut \mid \xt)$.
-The density $q (\ut \mid \xt)$ need not be evaluated.
-We denote the resulting score estimator as $s(\xt, \ut)$.

-\paragraph{Discretizing reverse diffusion.} With the score estimator in place, we approximate the discretized transition kernel of the reverse SDE in \Cref{eq:reverse-sde} at step $t$ by
+\paragraph{Approximate reverse diffusion dynamics.} With the score estimates in place, we approximate the transition kernel of the reverse SDE in \Cref{eq:reverse-sde} to define a conditional proposal for $\xt$,